Preparing for your hospital visit

 Workforce checks – Our dedicated specialist clinical staff have their credentials checked annually, and are assessed to ensure they can perform their roles so that you receive the highest standard of care and comfort.

-Clinical handover – If your care is transferred from one person to another, our systems ensure there is effective continuity throughout, including when your care is transferred to you or your carer at discharge.
+Clinical handover – If your care is transferred from one person to another, our systems ensure there is effective continuity.
+This includes your involvement in your discharge instructions as a patient or carer.

-Infection control – We aim to prevent and limit the spread of infection through evidence-based clinical practice guidelines.
+Infection control – Windsor Private Hospital aims to prevent and limit the spread of infection that can occur during and post hospital admission through evidence-based clinical practice guidelines.

 Australian Breast Device Registry – Windsor Private Hospital actively encourages health practitioners to be involved in the Australian Breast Device Registry (ABDR).